urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 After all, we’re creating a decentralised platform of personal servers with an entirely new stack from the bytecode up.
 Most of the world’s computers descend from Unix, and Unix was based on [timesharing](https://en.wikipedia.org/wiki/Time-sharing) — multiple users in one computer, all pretending it was theirs.
 Everything since hasn’t left that mindset.

-So what do we think that new platform now needs from its interface?
+So what do we think that new platform needs from its interface?

 - **Landscape, and all of Urbit’s future interfaces, need a standardised way to view and edit the filesystem.** We had circumnavigated this by mounting to Unix, but it’s now time to confront that issue.